Ask Question

 Question: I have been diagnosed with Lymphoma Stage 4.
 Do you have any statistics as to the survival rate of patients with this diagnosis?

-Survival statistics are calculations applied to large groups, which show averages.
-Therefore statistics cannot predict what will happen to you or a loved one.
+Statistics cannot predict what will happen to you or a loved one.
 Each patient and case is unique, and treatment outcomes can vary from one person to another.
 Indeed, not even your doctor can tell you for sure what will happen.

 The term '5 year survival' is used often.
 It relates to the proportion of people in research studies who were still alive 5 years after diagnosis.
 However, importantly, patients who live 6, 10, or 30 years after diagnosis are also in this group.

-Therefore "5 year survival" statistics do not mean you have five years to live!
+Therefore "5 year survival" statistics do not mean you have five years to live.

 Furthermore, Overall Survival (OS) is calculated based on death from any cause, and is strongly influenced by the average age at diagnosis.
 For follicular lymphomas, a median OS of 8 to 10 years is often cited and the average age at diagnosis is about 65 years.
 However, a recent report from Stanford, based on patients with a median age of 49, the median (average) OS was 18 years.